lalten/rules_appimage/README.md

 ### Usage

-To package a binary target into an AppImage, you add a `appimage` rule and point it at the target.
+There is an example workspace in [`examples/`](https://github.com/lalten/rules_appimage/blob/main/examples/README.md).

-So in your `BUILD` files you do:
+To package a binary target into an AppImage, add an `appimage` rule in a `BUILD` file and point it at the target.

 ```py
 load("@rules_appimage//appimage:appimage.bzl", "appimage")